 The Group seeks to maintain a good liquidity in all conditions.
-In addition to cash flows from operating activities and cash and cash equivalents and other money market investments, the liquidity is ensured by EUR 100 million of committed undrawn bilateral credit limits that will mature in 2017.
+In addition to cash flows from operating activities and cash and cash equivalents and other money market investments, the liquidity is ensured by EUR 100 million of binding undrawn bilateral credit limits that will mature in 2017.
 In addition to this, the Group has undrawn bank overdraft limits and a EUR 100 million unconfirmed commercial paper programme from which no commercial papers had been issued on the reporting date.

-The Group's interest-bearing liabilities at 31 December 2014 were EUR 234.5 (2013: 257.8) million.
-The average maturity for interest-bearing liabilities excluding finance lease liabilities is three years and nine months.
-At 31 December 2014 the Group's cash and cash equivalents and money market investments, which decrease liquidity risk, totalled EUR 258.5 (2013: 214.7) million.
+The Group's interest-bearing liabilities at 31 December 2015 were EUR 187.8 (2014: 234.5) million.
+The average maturity for interest-bearing liabilities excluding finance lease liabilities is three years and three months (2014: three years and nine months).
+At 31 December 2015, the Group's cash and cash equivalents and money market investments, which decrease liquidity risk, totalled EUR 245.2 (2014: 258.5) million.
 To ensure the Group's liquidity, surplus cash is invested mainly in short-term euro-denominated interest-bearing instruments with good creditworthiness that are tradable in secondary markets.
 An investment-specific limit is determined for each investment.

-Forecast cash flows of financial liabilities and interest payments are presented in the table in Note 24.3 of the Financial Statements 2014.
+Forecast undiscounted cash flows of financial liabilities, interest payments and derivatives are presented in the table in Note 24.3 of the Financial Statements 2015.